nucleus-js/design/api/nucleus.md

 ### nucleus.compile(string, path) -> function

-Compiles the `string` into a JavaScript function with a file context of `path`, used in generating error stacktraces.
+Compiles the `string` into a JavaScript function that takes zero arguments and returns the last expression.
+This is run in global context with a file context of `path`, used in generating error stacktraces.

-The source is wrapped in `function () { ... }` and run in function mode.

-TODO: should add access to other compile modes?
-How portable can this be between engines?

 ## Resources